"Listening to this music,Everything around me disappears. I am transported home to myself." —Nicola Behrman, 7OM ALCHEMY

-Listening to a Current asks you to embark on a path of mindfulness, of being in the present moment.
 What are you hearing right now?
 Listening is the meditation.
 Listening is the practice.
-It is mindful.
 When you listen—listen.
-If you find your thoughts wandering away from the Current, just remind your mind that the music is there to support it, invite it to return, and congratulate it when it rejoins the Current, "good job, thank you," then continue listening.
-This is a loving way to build a mindfulness habit in daily life.
+If you find your thoughts wandering away from the Current, honor what you are thinking about.
+The past?
+"Yes, that is a part of me."
+The future?
+"Yes, I am creating it now."
+"It's all now.
+Isn't that amazing?"
+Then continue listening.
+This is a loving way to build a new form of mindfulness habit in daily life.
 I suggest using headphones for this practice.
-It helps to close your eyes.
 It is good to give yourself at least 7 minutes of silence following your practice to integrate and transition.

-Currents can be played in spaces, whether you are there or not.
+Currents can be played in spaces, whether you are there or not, to clear and energize.
 Allow the Current to play on repeat for as long as feels good.
-You can set an intention or just allow the music to do its magic.
 It will bring the space into the present moment, releasing anything that is weighing the space down, allowing for positive energy to flow in.
-You will find that it can clear a space, energize it, magnetize it, or simply fill it with joy.
-It has a way of expanding into each corner and bringing a bright lightness and presence to a space.
 You can do this in a home or business space, before moving in/out, before or during a gathering, when people are present or when the space is empty.

 Currents has a way of making the air around you feel more alive, enhancing your enjoyment of the present moment.
 You can play it when you are going about your day, gardening, relaxing, in a bath, cleaning, quietly in the background at a gathering of friends—however you are being present in your life.
 Allow it to support you, fill your heart, and give you extra reasons to smile.